alexdidier/rampc-quadrotor/wiki/workflow_for_students.md

 <!--   * _StudentFollow.launch_ : as an example<br> -->
 <!--   As the circle launcher, this starts another service that enables one crazyflie to _copy_ the behavior of another crazyflie.
 For this to work, two student groups have to collaborate because some things have to manipulated manually in the cpp files of the Circle and Follow code. -->

-#### Steps to create a custom controller
+#### Steps to create a student controller
-1. Open the file `CustomControllerService.cpp` and go through it.
+1. Open the file `StudentControllerService.cpp` and go through it.
 You should see that the file is already filled with some code.
 This code is a simple LQR controller that is offered as a template for the student to start developing their own controller.
 Change the file as you wish with your own controller